kvu787/TriangleTT/README.md

 # License

-Everything in the repository is licensed under GPL-3.0-or-later.
+This repository is licensed under GPL-3.0-or-later.

 # Misc